Eris: Measuring discord among multidimensional data sources: Motivating example

-We would have greater trust in multiple consistent reports of the same quantity if they had been obtained independently; if they all came from a single source, we would be more skeptical.
-Therefore, in an epidemiological verification process, we gather different complementary sources of information providing surrogates or approximations to the desired measurements.

-\begin{example} Suppose that $\Panem$, as depicted in Fig.~\ref{fig:PanemMap}, comprises thirteen districts ($D_I,\ldots ,D_{XIII}$).
-In each district, there are several hospitals and a person living in $D_i$ is monitored by at most one hospital.
-Hospitals report their number of cases of COVID-19 to their district governments, and each district government reports to the Ministry of Health (MoH).
+\begin{example} $\Spain$, as depicted in Fig.~\ref{fig:PanemMap}, comprises nineteen regions ($R_\text{I},$ $\ldots ,R_{\text{XIX}}$).
+In each region, there are several hospitals and a person living in $R_i$ is monitored by at most one hospital.
+Hospitals report their number of cases of COVID-19 to their regional governments, and each regional government reports to the Ministry of Health (MoH).

-Given their management autonomy, the different districts in $\Panem$ use different and imperfect monitoring mechanisms and report separately the COVID-19 cases they detect every week.
-Despite being gathered at health facilities, $Panem$ is only reporting to the Centre for Disease Prevention and Control (CDC) partial information at the district level and the overall information of the country.
-We can model this using relational tables with the weekly district and country information. {
+Given their management autonomy, the different regions in $\Spain$ use different and imperfect monitoring mechanisms and report separately the COVID-19 cases they detect every week.
+Suppose that despite being gathered daily at health facilities, $\Spain$ is only reporting weekly to the European Centre for Disease Prevention and Control (CDC) partial information at the region level and the overall information of the country.
+We can model this using relational tables with the weekly region and country information, and try to use SQL to \textbf{measure discord} between them.